Gameoholic/Discord.Net-Labs/docs/guides/interactions/application-commands/slash-commands/02-creating-slash-commands.md

     // Let's do our global command
     var globalCommand = new SlashCommandBuilder();
     globalCommand.WithName("first-global-command");
-    globalCommand.WithDescription("This is my frist global slash command");
+    globalCommand.WithDescription("This is my first global slash command");

     try
     {